Toysoft/OpenGD77-/docs/OpenGD77 User Guide.md

 The OpenGD77 firmware can operate as a DMR (*voice only*) hotspot when connected via its USB programming cable to a Raspberry Pi running PiStar or any other device that is running MMDVMHost.

-*Note.* Hotspot mode is not compatible with software like BlueDV
+*Note.* Hotspot mode may be compatible with software like BlueDV, but your mileage may vary.

 First, connect the GD-77 to a Raspberry Pi via its programming cable.